gc-na/cshellwiki.github.io/wiki/vgs_english.md

-# [Linux] Bash vgs Uso: Display volume group information
+# [Linux] C Shell (csh) vgs Uso: Display volume group information

 ## Overview
-The `vgs` command in Bash is used to display information about volume groups in a Logical Volume Manager (LVM) setup.
-It provides a summary of the volume groups, including their attributes and status, which is essential for managing storage in Linux systems.
+The `vgs` command is used to display information about volume groups in a Logical Volume Manager (LVM) setup.
+It provides a summary of the volume groups available on the system, including details such as the number of logical volumes, physical volumes, and their sizes.

 ## Usage
 The basic syntax of the `vgs` command is as follows: